michaelnisi/patron/README.md

 > Consume JSON HTTP APIs

 Programs often communicate over [HTTP](http://httpwg.org/).
 The de facto standard notation for payloads in this communication is [JSON](http://www.json.org/).
-Patron provides a simple interface to send and receive data to and from HTTP servers.
+The Patron Swift package provides a simple interface to send and receive data to and from HTTP servers.
 It’s purpose is to reduce redundant client code whilst keeping things simple.

 ## Symbols